Village and Corridor Planning: Fernwood, North Park and Hillside-Quadra

 • I can't find the place to give you input.
 I tried to register last week.
 It didn't work.
 I guess I'm now registered but the survey doesn't ask anything about my vision for Fernwood.
 I regret that we no longer have the opportunity to update our local community plan which truly represents the vision of the community.
 I don't find this process a viable substitute for that.

-ptarmigan44 asked over 3 years ago
+ptarmigan44 asked almost 4 years ago

 Thank you for your question.
 The current survey and open house addresses ideas to support four key areas that are the focus of city planning – housing choices that support diverse incomes, household types, ages and lifestyles; enjoyable public spaces; resilient urban villages; and safe and sustainable ways to get around.
 These areas are key components of neighbourhoods, and importantly are areas where local area plans can be most effective.
 The Fernwood survey and Housing and Amenities survey invite your feedback on what you’d like to see in these areas.
 If you feel the questions do not address the areas you’d like to communicate, you may also send an email, speak with us individually or as part of a group, or take part in the discussion forums.